An Information-theoretic Collective Variable for Configurational Entropy: Results and Discussion

 Figure~\ref{fig:homopolymer} shows the evolution of CID throughout the simulation trajectory alongside the temperature profile, pair correlation entropy $S_2$, and Steinhardt parameter $Q_6$.
 In the initial high-temperature state, the polymer chains are dispersed throughout the simulation box with CID $\approx$ 0.95, indicating a highly disordered spatial configuration that lacks repeating structural motifs.
 During the temperature quench, CID sharply drops to $\approx$ 0.52 as the system forms a dense, condensed phase.
 This low CID persists through the low-temperature equilibration regime, reflecting the clear separation between the condensed phase and the surrounding void space, as well as any self-similarity within the condensed phase.
 Upon reheating, CID rises back to $\approx$ 0.95 as thermal energy drives droplet breakup and chain re-dispersion.
 During the subsequent stepwise cooling protocol, CID tracks the temperature decreases, showing plateaus at each intermediate temperature before reaching $\approx 0.52$ after the final quench, consistent with the earlier low-temperature region.

 While $S_2$ is in qualitative agreement with the CID throughout this temperature protocol, the two metrics are distinctly different in terms of variance.
 Although the system can condense into very different shapes and morphologies at low temperature, this is handled consistently by the CID, which shows relatively low standard deviation and an average value just above 0.5 in both low-$T$ segments of the temperature ramp.
 However, $S_2$ does not give a consistent measure in the low-$T$ regime, where its value qualitatively reflects condensation but quantitatively fluctuates over a wide range.
-This is unsurprising, given that $S_2$ is calculated from $g(r)$ and thus suffers in non-dispersed scenarios, and presents an example where CID is capable of producing a stable measure of order in an inhomogeneous and amorphous system while conventional approaches fail to do so.
+This is unsurprising, given that $S_2$ is calculated from $g(r)$ and thus suffers in non-dispersed scenarios, and presents an example where CID is capable of producing a stable measure of order in an inhomogeneous and amorphous system where conventional measures such as $S_2$ are not straightforwardly applicable due to their assumption of spatial homogeneity.

-This example highlights a potential advantage of CID for entropy-based enhanced sampling in soft matter systems, where it demonstrates stability in precisely the scenarios where conventional approaches fail.
+This example highlights a potential advantage of CID for information-driven enhanced sampling in soft matter systems, where it demonstrates stability in precisely the scenarios where conventional approaches fail.
 The low variance of CID in the condensed regime ($\approx0.52 \pm 0.03$) despite dramatically different morphologies demonstrates robustness to microstates within the same macrostate, a critical property for free energy calculations.
 The large fluctuations in $S_2$ would pose challenges for use as a biasing coordinate in enhanced sampling, whereas CID's low variance makes it a promising candidate for systems such as protein aggregation, polymer phase separation, or biomolecular condensate formation, where spatial heterogeneity is expected rather than an exception.
-This motivates future exploration of directly driving assembly or disassembly processes through entropy-based biasing potentials.
+This motivates future exploration of directly driving assembly or disassembly processes through information-driven biasing potentials.